 Diamond Stallion Ping Pong Paddle

-The ultimate way to select the best ping pong racket for your game is to customise every element yourself.
-You will need to source the blade, rubber, handle, grip, glue and side tape separately and assemble them together yourself.
+The ultimate way to select the best ping pong racket for your game is to customize every element yourself.
+You will need to source the blade, rubber (2-faced if you like), handle, grip, glue and side tape separately and assemble them together yourself.
 This option allows to have to complete control over every little detail and tailor a racket that can take your play to the next level.
 Custom paddles are recommended for advanced players, who are at competition level.